-School activities are an important part of school life and of education for adult life.
-High school organizations will make announcements concerning membership, activities, etc. and more organizations will be formed as the need arises.
-Make your needs known to the activities director.
-There are no academic requirements for membership in student organizations, except academic honor societies and athletics/activities governed by KSHSAA.
+School activities are an important part of school life.
+Middle school clubs and organizations will make announcements concerning membership, activities, etc. at the start of each school year, and more organizations will be formed as the need arises.
+There are no academic requirements for membership in student clubs and organizations, except for academic honor societies and athletics/activities governed by KSHSAA.
 Some organizations do have requirements for officers.
-For this information, check the constitution or rules and regulations of the Student Council and the organizations in which you are interested.
-For more information regarding activities for each high school, please use the following links:
+For this information, check with the sponsor of the activity in which you are interested.
+More information regarding middle school activities is shared on the school websites.